amacss-utsc/amacss_constitution/README.md

 <ul style="list-style-type: none;">

-11.3.1 – A notice of hiring will be made by the President(s) no later than April 1st and shall include the details of all hired positions.
-This notice must appear on the associationʼs website and must be distributed through a general mailing list.
+11.3.1 – A notice of hiring will be made by the President(s) no later than July 1st and shall include the details of all hired positions.
+This notice must appear on the associationʼs website and must be distributed through social media or a general mailing list.
 Additional publicity is encouraged, in order to reach as much of the general student population as possible.

 11.3.2 – A hiring committee shall be appointed by the incoming President(s) to interview candidates for hired positions.
 The